Seeking cooperation opportunities with top universities in Taiwan

 From the Taiwan Strategic Alliance for Colleges of Education and Humanity side, there were presences of professors, doctors who are President, Deans, and elite lecturers from 6 following universities: National Taiwan Normal University, National Taiwan University, National Taiwan University of Science and Technology, National Chengchi University, Nationals Tsing Hua University, and National Cheng Kung University.

-Later, representatives from the 6 universities all shared some information of their institutions and hoped to cooperate with ULIS in many potential education aspects.
+Later, all representatives from the 6 universities shared information of their institutions and hoped to cooperate with ULIS in many potential education aspects.

-Delivering her speech at the meeting, Vice President Ngo Minh Thuy extended her warm welcome and thanks towards the delegation for having chosen ULIS as a destination to expand cooperation activities in Vietnam in accordance with the “Going down to the South” policy.
+Delivering her speech at the meeting, Vice President Ngo Minh Thuy extended her warm welcome and thanks towards the delegation for having chosen ULIS as a destination to expand cooperation activities in Vietnam in accordance with the “Southward” policy.

 She looked forwards to the future cooperation with the 6 universities in exchanging students and teachers, organizing short-term and long-term training programs, hosting bilateral conferences, and so on.